stalyatech/pymakr-vsc/README.md

 #  Pymakr VSC Package

-Pymakr enables you to communicate to your Pycom board using the build in command line REPL.
+Pymakr enables you to communicate to your Micropython board using the build in command line REPL.
 Run a single file to your board, sync your entire project or directly type and execute commands.

 - Works with macOS, Linux, and Windows.
-- Connects to any Pycom board: WiPy, WiPy 2.0, LoPy, and any newer board.
+- Connects to any Micropython board.
-- Works best with firmware `1.6.11.b1` and higher.
-Earlier firmware might have unexpected behaviour when synchronizing files over serial.

 More info and documentation can be found on [docs.pycom.io](https://docs.pycom.io)